tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/aepmessaging.md

   * Segments are created for campaign usage

 * Sources / Destinations
-  * Data is ingested into AEP leveraging streaming API’s & source connectors
+  * Data is ingested into Experience Platform leveraging streaming API’s & source connectors
   * Azure blob storage destination is configured for use with Campaign

 * Mobile app deployment
-  * Implement Campaign SDK for ACC or AEP SDK for ACS.
-If Launch is present recommendation is to use ACC/ACS extension with AEP SDK.
+  * Implement Campaign SDK for ACC or Experience Platform SDK for ACS.
+If Launch is present recommendation is to use ACC/ACS extension with Experience Platform SDK.

 * Campaign
   * Schemas configured for profile, lookup data and relevant delivery personalization data
-  * Critical to understand at this point what the data model is within AEP for profile and event data so you know what data will be required in Campaign
+  * Critical to understand at this point what the data model is within Experience Platform for profile and event data so you know what data will be required in Campaign
   * Import workflows
     * Simplified profile data is loaded onto Campaign sFTP and ingested
     * Orchestration and messaging personalization data is loaded onto Campaign sFTP ingested